 Instead, choose some beautiful scrapbook paper to write on instead, or even some simple post-it notes in a fun travel-themed shape or small colourful pieces of paper.
-Write on these and then stick them in to prevent any mistakes being made.
-Plus they’ll look more fun stuck in and effective.
+Write on these and then stick them in to prevent any mistakes from being made.
+Or even some colourful stickers or white label stickers will do.

 Take lots of photos!